EricGebhart/Simple_Process_REPL/README.md

 python functions you tell it to.
 It recognizes, words, strings and numbers. ie. `foo "this is a string" 10`, it understands functions with various signatures including variable arguments, but not keywords.
-Which aren't valid in the syntax anyway.
+Which aren't valid in the non-existant syntax anyway.

 #### Sources:
 When run with no Arguments, SPR will try to do whatever is set as the